Victor-Okpukpan/Victor-Okpukpan/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on perfecting my skills as a Frontend dev and starting a new career as a Smart Contract Developer
+- 🔭 I’m working on becoming a Web3 Security Researcher
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently perfecting my skills in Solidity
-- 👯 I’m looking to collaborate on any Front-End projects
-- 🤔 I’m looking for help with Solidity
-- 💬 Ask me about anything
-- 📫 How to reach me: vokpukpan@gmail.com
+- 📫 How to reach me: send a DM on X @victorokpukpan_
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I love movies, games, and anime!